-Lorraine Morris has 16 years experience getting disabled people moving
+Lorraine Morris has over 20 years experience getting disabled people moving

-Lorraine Morris has worked at Busseys (a Main Ford Dealer) in Norwich for 20 years.
-She’s spent 16 years working in Motability, so she’s an expert in making sure disabled people get the right car for them.
+Lorraine Morris has worked at Busseys, Main Ford Dealer in Norwich since 1996.
+She’s spent over 20 years working in Motability, so she’s an expert in making sure disabled people get the right car for them.
 Here she describes what you’ll experience when you come in and how we work to make sure you get a vehicle that’s suited to your needs.

 What is Motability?

 “Motability is a government scheme that enables disabled people in the UK to lease a new car using their Government funded Disabled Living Allowance, War Pension, Armed Forces Independence Payment, or Personal Independence Payment.

 “Some people have no idea Motability exists.
 One woman came in not knowing she could even get a car.
 She left a few weeks later in a brand new car having never had a new car in her life.